in28minutes/in28minutes.com/_posts/2019-02-03-spring-boot-maven-eclipse-troubleshooting-guide-and-faq.md

 What is the use of all these numbers?
 - 99000+ - Students!
 - 7000+ - 5 Star Reviews on our Courses
-- >100 - Hours of Course Content
+- More than 100 Hours of Course Content

 Not useful unless you make the best use of these.